maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 String slicing was common in early microcomputer BASICs, which were often written by programmers that were familiar with HP BASIC.
-The best example is Apple's Integer BASIC, which Woz wrote based on a HP manual while he worked at HP.
+The best example is Apple's Integer BASIC, which Woz wrote based on a manual he read while he worked at HP.
 Others also copied this style, Atari and North Star BASIC for instance.

 One dialect that did support arrays *and* slicing was SCELBAL, which indicated a slice with a leading colon.
 Thus `A$(1)` refers to the entire string in slot one in a string array, while `A$(1:5:5)` is the fifth character in that string.
 To slice a string that was not in an array, the slot was simply left off: `A$(:1:5)` returns the first five characters in A$.

-Another dialect that supported arrays and slicing was ANSI Full BASIC, which used a separate colon-separated parameter.
-So `A$(1)(1:1)` is the first character in the first slot of the A$ array.
+Another dialect that supported arrays and slicing was ANSI Full BASIC, which used a separate colon-separated parameter. `A$(1)(1:1)` is the first character in the first slot of the A$ array.

 #### Availability: